bkfox/aircox/notes.md

     - metaclass: `class_name + 'Meta'`
     - base classes: `class_name + 'Base'`

+* import and naming:
+    - the imported "models" file in the same application is named "models"
+    - the imported "models" file from another application is named with the application's name
+    - to avoid conflict:
+        - django's settings can be named "main_settings"

 ## aircox.cms
 * icons: cropped to 32x32
 * cover in list items: cropped 64x64

 # Long term TODO
 - debug/prod configuration